sagarpatel26/iamjusttoolazy/README.md

 # I'M just too Lazy
-writing some scripts to automate the boring stuff....
+writing some scripts to do some boring stuff, automatically :)